paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/4. The Frontend Javascript and Ajax/Key Learning points.md

 - ``.ajax( url [, settings ] )`` - performs an asynchronous HTTP (Ajax) request.
 Accepts two parameters url and settings.
 Settings are a set of key/value pairs that configure the Ajax request.
 All settings are optional.
 - ``.getJSON( url [, data ] [, success ] )`` - loads JSON-encoded data from the server using a GET HTTP request.
 Accepts three parameters url, data and success.
 Data are a plain object or string that is sent to the server with the request.
 Success is callback function that is executed if the request succeeds.

-Both methods take url and also additional parameters.
+Now my task is to create Google Streetview request.
+Google Streetview image requests must include the size and location parameters.

-Now our task is to create Google Streetview request
+I will be working with file set provided for the course.
+All files are located in minicourse-ajax-project folder.
+The folder includes index.html, folder containing css and js files.

-we have following html code in our index.html:
+Index.html include a form in which user inputs street name and city and submit the query.
+My task will be collect user input and to find Google Street image of the location inputted by the user.
+The ``form`` is constructed with following html code:

 ```HTML
 <form id="form-container" class="form-container">